AI Augmented Edge and Fog Computing: Trends and Challenges: State of the Art Methods

 Systematic resource provisioning is central to cost and resource-efficient computation in Fog systems.
 Bootstrapping resources, such as Cloud VMs or Edge nodes is time-consuming for latency-critical tasks; a key challenge is to predict future workload demands to provision resources to optimize QoS.
 Resource management is a key aspect of resource provisioning, which instantiates and deallocates resources based on dynamic workload demands.
 Most prior work aims to automate resource provisioning to optimize various performance measures such as energy consumption, cost, and task response time~\cite{tuli2021hunter,narya}.
 However, this problem is challenging due to the non-stationary utilization characteristics of most workloads~\cite{ebadifard2021autonomic}, requiring methods to dynamically adapt their provisioning policies.
 Most dynamic resource provisioning methods decouple the provisioning problem into two stages: demand prediction and decision optimization~\cite{uahs}.
 This is commonly referred to as the \textit{predict+optimize} framework in literature.
 Thus, we divide prior approaches based on their decision type.

 \textbf{Demand Prediction.} Methods that forecast demands at a future state of a Fog system need data corresponding to historical workload demands on the same system.
 Several methods have been proposed that leverage a forecasting model.
 For instance, a class of methods utilize regression models such as Linear Regression (LR)~\cite{hyndman2018forecasting}, Support Vector Regression (SVR)~\cite{zhu2016pso}, Gaussian Process Regression~\cite{chen2018resource, uahs, cahs} or modular regression (Prophet)~\cite{taylor2018forecasting}.
 Others utilize auto-regressive models such as AutoARIMA~\cite{arima, calheiros2014workload} or other ML models like Regression Tree (RT)~\cite{xu2020hybrid}, time series decomposition (TSDec)~\cite{hyndman2018forecasting} or unobserved component model (UCM)~\cite{durbin2012time} based forecasting.
-Recent works utilize DNNs to perform forecasting, for instance, using LSTM neural networks~\cite{lstm}, CNNs~\cite{bega2019deepcog}, convolutional wavelet neural networks~\cite{jeddi2019water} or LSTM based GANs~\cite{yazdanian2021e2lg}.
+Recent works utilize DNNs to perform forecasting, for instance, using LSTM neural networks~\cite{lstm}, CNNs~\cite{bega2019deepcog}, convolutional wavelet neural networks~\cite{jeddi2019water} or LSTM based GANs~\cite{yazdanian2021e2lg}. \blue{DNN based demand prediction models are known to outperform classical AI or regression based approaches~\cite{yazdanian2021e2lg,jeddi2019water}.}

 \textbf{Decision Optimization.} Using a demand prediction model, several previous works optimize the provisioning decision to minimize execution costs or maximize the utilization ratio.
 Conventional methods often use evolutionary search strategies such as Ant Colony Optimization (ACO)~\cite{aco}, which has been shown to exhibit state-of-the-art QoS scores in recent work~\cite{cahs}.
-Others use Bayesian Optimization (BO)~\cite{uahs, cahs}, Particle Swarm Optimization (PSO)~\cite{zhu2016pso, chen2020self} or Genetic Algorithms~\cite{asghari2021task}.
+Others use Bayesian Optimization (BO)~\cite{uahs, cahs}, Particle Swarm Optimization (PSO)~\cite{zhu2016pso, chen2020self} or Genetic Algorithms~\cite{asghari2021task}. \blue{Among the different approaches, ACO and PSO are appropriate for static scenarios, whereas GA and BO are more suitable for highly dynamic settings~\cite{tuli2021cosco,asghari2021task}.}